Asset Liquidity And Segment Divestitures

 Frederik P. Schlingemann

-University of Pittsburgh - Finance Group; Rotterdam School of Management (Erasmus University)
+University of Pittsburgh - Finance Group; Erasmus University Rotterdam (EUR) - Rotterdam School of Management (RSM)

 Ralph A. Walkling